Musk unveils SpaceX rocket designed to get to Mars and back

 A crowd watched as Musk spoke from a stage in front of the large spacecraft, which has a reflective, metal exterior.

-Musk says Saturday marked the eleventh anniversary of a SpaceX rocket reaching orbit for the first time.
+Musk says Saturday marked the 11th anniversary of a SpaceX rocket reaching orbit for the first time.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.